helenececilia/albopictus_engorgement_DENV_ZIKV_monkeys/README.md

 `Cytokines_and_bites_data.csv` contains cytokine concentrations over time along with short-term and long-term exposure to mosquito bites.

+`Control_monkeys_cumulative_bites.csv` contains various variables related to bite exposure over time (those used in the analysis as well as other cumulative metrics).
+It includes days 11, 14, and 21, as mosquito exposure took place on those days, even though cytokine concentrations were not measured.

 `Approach_rate_Hernandez_Acosta.csv` contains approach data from Hernandez Acosta, 2023.

 ### Output folder